stackhpc/ansible-slurm-appliance/ansible/roles/prometheus/README.md

 Creates a systemd service `prometheus` which uses the `podman` user to run a containerised [Prometheus](https://github.com/prometheus/prometheus) monitoring system.

 Note this contains two task books:
     - `install.yml`: This is safe to run during a Packer build.
-It pulls the container image and creates the systemd unit file.
+It creates the systemd unit file.
     - `runtime.yml`: This cannot be run during a Packer build.
 It templates out config and restarts/starts the service as required.

 ## Role Variables